brianredbeard/minimal_containers/README.md

 building a busybox image, only using GLIBC.
 Enter "Buildroot".

 When this talk was first done (München, 2015-02-03) there was very little in the way of documentation around this process.
-Back in June docker began providing documentation around doing [this](https://github.com/docker/docker/blob/master/docs/articles/baseimages.md).
+Back in June of 2015 Docker began providing documentation around doing [this](https://github.com/docker/docker/blob/master/docs/userguide/eng-image/baseimages.md)
+(note: URL updated as the original file moved and seems to have been re-written).

 The video for the presentation can be found here: [Getting weird with containers](https://www.youtube.com/watch?v=gMpldbcMHuI)